 Gauss's Law Calculator

-Electric charge enclosed by the surface
+Total electric charge enclosed by the surface (in nanocoulombs).

 Results

-Electric Flux (Φ)
+Electric Flux (ϕ)

 --